supervisely-ecosystem/demo-images/README.md

 ## Overview

-This project contains 17 unlabeled images separated into 2 datasets.
+This project contains 17 inside 1 dataset.
+It is ideal for running quick tests on small batches of data.
 ![](https://i.imgur.com/DVRVXdh.jpg)

 ## How To Import